-So can I choose whatever I want?
+Can I choose whatever I want?

-There are some subjects, called the Core Subjects, which everyone needs to study.
+- There are some subjects, called the Core Subjects, which everyone needs to study.
 These include English, Maths and Science.
-Everyone will also do Personal Development (PDev) and Core PE.
-Students will pick either a Modern Foreign Language or a Humanities subject (History or Geography) or computing because this will keep your future options (especially for university) as wide as possible.

-We want to offer each of you a curriculum choice which will be best for you and which will help you succeed.
-The subjects you can choose are your Options.
+Everyone will also do Personal Development (PDev) and Core PE. - Students must also choose one (or more) of the following EBACC Subjects: Computing, French, Geography, History, Spanish or Triple Award Science.
+These subjects will keep your future options (especially for university) as wide as possible. - Students must then choose three more subjects from EBACC or Optional Subjects.
+We want to offer each of you a curriculum choice which will be best for you and which will help you succeed (remember you cannot choose iMedia and Media Studies, you are also not allowed to choose GCSE Business and BTEC Business).